 In addition to his commitment to the Sport Management program, Laifer’s unique path can offer a different perspective on the sports and entertainment industry.
 Professionally, he’s worked at the league (NBA), brand (adidas), and team (Brooklyn Nets) levels, and acquired insights from a merchandising, brand communications, and partnership marketing lens.

-Jeremy Losak ’16
+Jeremy Losak, PhD, ’16

 Assistant Professor, Sport Analytics, Syracuse University

-Losak is the recipient of a Junior Researcher Award for the 2018 Sports, Data, and Journalism Conference at the University of Zurich and the Distinguished Student Paper Award at the 2018 Missouri Valley Economic Association Conference.
-He is also the recipient of travel grants from the Institute for Humane Studies Hayek Fund and Clemson Graduate Travel Grant Service.
+Prior to joining Syracuse University, Losak was a Koch Fellow in the John E. Walker Department of Economics at Clemson University, completing his Ph.D. in economics.
+In the sports industry, he was a baseball analytics consultant for Wasserman Media Group, marketing analytics consultant for The Madison Square Garden Company, and analytics intern for the Auburn Doubledays.
+Losak was the recipient of a Junior Researcher Award for the 2018 Sports, Data and Journalism Conference at the University of Zurich; and the Distinguished Graduate Student Paper Award at the 2018 Missouri Valley Economic Association Conference.
+He was also the recipient of travel grants from the Institute for Humane Studies Hayek Fund and Clemson Graduate Travel Grant Service.

+Losak earned his Ph.D. in economics from Clemson University in 2019.
+He earned a B.S. in sport management from Syracuse University’s Falk College in 2016.
 He was named a 2016 Falk College Class Marshal and a Falk College Scholar while at Syracuse University.

-Losak earned a Ph.D. in economics from Clemson University in 2019, where he was a Koch Fellow in the John E. Walker Department of Economics.
-He also earned a B.S. in sport management from Syracuse University’s Falk College in 2016.

 Hugo Marsans ’19

+While at SU, Marsans was actively involved with the SPM Charity Sports Auction, and his diverse background brings a global presence to the council.
 Born and raised between Spain, Italy and the U.S., Marsans was introduced to cross-cultural change at an early age moving within Europe.
 However, overcoming cultural differences became even more challenging as a junior in high school when his family came to live in America.
-Learning new languages, celebrating cultural differences and always finding a comfort zone regardless of diversity, contributes to his worldly perspective.
+Learning new languages, celebrating cultural differences and finding a comfort zone regardless of diversity, contributes to his worldly perspective.
 In an industry that encompasses significant cultural and socially economic divides, it is imperative that students develop an international point of view while at Falk.